MackHeller/project-team-24-public/deliverables/iteration-01.review.md

  * List a few (2-5) decisions, from most to least important.
  * Support your argument (that a decisions was successful) by referring/linking to process artifact(s).

+ We met most of our goals and produced all artifacts, overall went well.
+ - Setting meetings: Got weekly meeting set up, doing well regardless of midterm week
+ - Choosing an idea: Chose concrete idea out of our 15+ ideas
+ - Creating slides: Presentation went well, got favorable reception from TA and audience.

 Decisions did not turn out as well as you hoped: